pinglu85/algoExpert/minimum-waiting-time.md

 Since I am asked to compute the minimum amount of total waiting time, I am going to sort the input array in ascending order at the very beginning.
 Suppose the input array is going to be `[2, 1]`, the total waiting time is going to be `(0) + (2) = 2`.
 However, if they are executed in the order of `[1, 2]`, then the waiting time is going to be `(0) + (1) = 1`.

-Initialize a variable to keep track of the time that current query needs to wait; initially, set it to 0.
-Initialize another variable to store the amount of total waiting time so far.
-Traverse the sorted array element by element.
-At each integer, add the time that current query have to wait to the amount of total waiting time; then update the time that current query needs to wait by adding the integer to it.
-When I get out of the loop, return the amount of total waiting time.
+- Initialize a variable to keep track of the time that each query needs to wait; initially, set it to 0.
+- Initialize another variable to store the total waiting time so far.
+- Traverse the sorted array element by element.
+At each query,
+  - add the time that current query have to wait to the total waiting time;
+  - update the waiting time that next query needs to wait by adding the duration of the current query to the waiting time.
+- Return the amount of total waiting time.

 ### Solution 1